If you want to get people to join your email list, you need to ask them. Makes sense, right? I’m not exactly dropping knowledge bombs on you.

 But the basic gist is that analytics are not Elementor’s strong point, so that’s the price you pay for all that design flexibility.

-In that same vein, there’s also no built-in A/B testing.
+And, there’s also no built-in A/B testing.
 So again, you don’t have a built-in way to analyze and optimize your forms against one another.

 Only you can decide if those trade-offs are worth it.